 The Messenger of Allah (may Allah bless him and give him peace) said: 'Whom do you count to be a martyr among you?'
 They said: O Messenger of Allah, whoever is killed in the way of Allah is a martyr.
 He said: 'In that case the martyrs of my community will be very few!
-He who is killed in the way of Allah is a martyr, he who dies a natural death in the way of Allah is a martyr, he who dies of cholera in the way of Allah is a martyr.'
+He who is killed in the way of Allah is a martyr, he who dies a natural death in the way of Allah is a martyr, he who dies in the plague in the way of Allah is a martyr, he who dies of cholera in the way of Allah is a martyr.'